 Tricolour cupcakes resemble the Indian flag, aka the Tiranga.
-We all know there are three colours viz saffron, white & green in our national flag.
+We all know our national flag has three colours viz saffron, white & green.

 The same colours we will integrate into our cupcakes.
 The idea is to celebrate the national festival & the spirit of freedom.
 Before we begin making our tricolour cupcakes let’s discuss the basic structure.

 To make these cupcakes, we need to make the base first.
 It’s green in colour.
 In short, the cupcake will be completely green.
 For white & saffron colours, we will use buttercream frosting.

 What we will do is turn white buttercream into saffron.
 Doing this will give us the national flag colours.
 Once everything is in place, we will assemble green cupcakes with white & saffron frosting.